RaneKun/Windows-Cache-Cleaner/README.md

 - **Antivirus False Positives** — See "Safety & Security" section above
 - **Some Files May Be Locked** — Files in use won't be deleted (this is normal and safe)
 - **DISM Takes Time** — WinSxS cleanup can take 5-15 minutes (be patient)
+- **Driver Package Removal Is Conservative** — Some genuinely-unused driver packages may still get skipped; the tool never overrides Windows' own in-use protection to force one off

 ---